Skip to main content

 Here are the essential concepts you must grasp in order to answer the question correctly.

 Polymerase Chain Reaction (PCR) is a technique used to amplify specific DNA sequences, making it easier to analyze genetic material.
-Y-chromosome Short Tandem Repeats (Y-STRs) are specific regions on the Y chromosome that vary among individuals and can be used for male lineage tracing.
-In forensic science, analyzing Y-STRs helps in identifying male DNA in mixed samples, particularly in sexual assault cases.
+Y-STRs, or Y chromosome short tandem repeats, are specific regions of the Y chromosome that vary among individuals.
+Analyzing these regions can help determine paternal lineage and is particularly useful in forensic science for identifying male DNA in mixed samples.

 Recommended video: